hugobowne/deep-learning-from-scratch-pytorch/README.md

 * your way around the terminal/shell.

-**However, I have always found that the most important and beneficial prerequisite is a will to learn new things so if you have this quality, you'll definitely get something out of this code-along session.**
+**However, we have always found that the most important and beneficial prerequisite is a will to learn new things so if you have this quality, you'll definitely get something out of this tutorial.**

 Also, if you'd like to watch and **not** code along, you'll also have a great time and these notebooks will be downloadable afterwards also.

-If you are going to code along and use the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3 (see below), I ask that you install it before the session.
+If you are going to code along and use the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3 (see below), we ask that you install it before the session.

 ## Getting set up computationally